Senths02/portfolio/src/content/watch-party-data.md

 #### Outstanding questions
 The main concern at this point was in breaking a familiar interaction pattern.

-- Did user's ever make use of the logo to navigate to the home page?
+- Did users ever make use of the logo to navigate to the home page?
 - For those that didn't, could we convey the ability to navigate clearly enough?
 - As the Data Pod was a utility service, should it be lower in the visual hierarchy? _Eg.
 By reducing the size of the logo_.

->Overall, the proposed solution was well received and we decided the concept was developed enough for testing in upcoming research.
-Insights would help to improve the designs going forward.
+>Overall, the proposed solution was well received and we decided the concept was developed enough for testing.
+Insights from this would help to improve the designs going forward.

 </details>
 <br>